-An Admission Meeting will then take place at Stepping Stones, where procedures and protocols; school policies and permissions etc, are read, explained and agreed and signed with the parent(s)/ carer(s) and mainstream school.
+The Pupil Pathway Manager at Stepping Stones will then arrange an Admission Meeting for the school and parents, to take place at Stepping Stones, where procedures and protocols; school policies and permissions etc, are read, explained and agreed and signed with the parent(s)/ carer(s) and mainstream school.
 An SLT member is required to attend from the mainstream school.